Origin

 Fun Facts

-- Talia is also a stage name used in Australian entertainment, symbolising elegance and artistic expression.
+- Talia is also a highly regarded character name in Australian literature and media characters.

 Personality Traits